The-Great-pythonian/Data-cleaning_preparation-for-ML-model/README.md

 # Data-cleaning_preparation-for-ML-model

-cleaning a dirty dataset for ML modeling
+cleaning a dirty dataset Grcerydataset from kaggle.com for ML modeling
 •
 •	clean string data- extract rating, reviews values from the rating field and separate into different fields
 •	fill null values and  drop duplicates